The Lennon Sisters

-In 2001, they were inducted into the Vocal Group Hall of Fame.
+The group was inducted into the Vocal Group Hall of Fame in 2001.

 Early life

-The Lennon Sisters were born into a family of twelve children (seven sisters and five brothers), all born in Los Angeles, California.
-Their youngest sister, Mary Frances, died in infancy in 1954 after being struck by a speeding car.
+The Lennon Sisters were born into a family of twelve children (seven sisters and five brothers), all born in Los Angeles, California in the United states.
+Their youngest sister, Mary Frances, died in 1954 when she was 16 months old after wandering into the street from the front lawn and being struck by a car.
 Their parents married in early 1939.
 Their father, William Herbert Lennon (1915–1969), worked as a milkman for many years before getting a job at a local golf course.
 Their mother, Isabelle Emily "Sis" (1919–2005), remained at home to care for the needs of her very large family.
 Sis was the daughter of Reina Ysabella Alvarez Denning and Danforth Denning.
 Their ancestry was a mixture of Mexican, Spanish, German, and Irish.
 Isabelle's maternal grandfather, Pablo Alvarez (1857–1905), was born in Santa Ana, California, and her maternal grandmother, Margarita Camacho (1864–1938), was from Wilmington, California.
 Pablo's great-great-great-grandfather, Bernardo Salgado De Oliberos, was born in San Andrés, Spain.

-During their formative years, the family, which included two parents, eleven children, and one grandmother, lived in Venice, California, in a modest two-bedroom home.
+During their formative years, the family, which included two parents, eleven children, and one grandmother, lived in Venice, California, in a modest two-bedroom home at 1926 Penmar Ave and later at 1106 Garfield Ave.
 They were and are devout Roman Catholics and attended the Church of St. Mark, which is part of the Los Angeles Archdiocese.
 Most or all of the children attended Catholic school.
 Throughout the Lennon Sisters' career, their faith has had a major influence in both their lives and their careers.
 Many of their songs are either hymns or of a religious or spiritual nature.